mexell96/preact-www/content/en/guide/v10/differences-to-react.md

 ## Features exclusive to `preact/compat`

-`preact/compat` is our **compat**ibility layer that translates React code to Preact.
+`preact/compat` is our compatibility layer that translates React code to Preact.
 For existing React users this can be an easy way to try out Preact without changing any of your code, by [setting up a few aliases](https://preactjs.com/guide/v10/getting-started#aliasing-react-to-preact) in your bundler configuration.

 ### Children API